Save on pet insurance for your pet

 Importance of Preventing Glaucoma

 Since unaddressed glaucoma can result in blindness and pain, preventing the disorder if possible will improve quality of life and result in a healthier, happier dog.
 Also, medication, and especially surgical intervention to treat glaucoma, can be expensive, and preventing the condition will be more cost effective in the long run.
-Prevention will require careful monitoring on the part of pet owners.
+Prevention will require careful monitoring on the part of pet parents.
 Monitoring your dog's health on a regular basis will not only prevent glaucoma, but many other conditions that could develop into serious medical problems for your dog.

 Common Sense Precautions